geonnave/geonnave/README.md

 [👨‍💻](https://github.com/geonnave)
 [🎓](https://scholar.google.com/citations?user=TBf0rLkAAAAJ&hl=en)

-I conduct research and develop software in the area of **Decentralized IoT Security**.
-In particular, I am interested in bringing together the worlds of **IoT security** and **decentralized identity**.
+I am currently working as a Research Engineer at [Inria](https://www.inria.fr/fr/centre-inria-de-paris), where I am implementing security standards for IoT environments.

-You can reach me via Twitter or email, it's the same username/prefix as GitHub's.
+One can reach me via Twitter or email, it's the same username/prefix as GitHub's.

 <!--
 **geonnave/geonnave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.